Rashad-707/dotfiles/README.md

 ### Installing dwm
 Download dwm package from [suckless website](https://dwm.suckless.org), extract it in home directory, (or any other dir).
-Download the patches into the same folder as dwm package
+Download the patches into the same directory where you extract dwm package
 [Full gaps](https://dwm.suckless.org/patches/fullgaps/)
 [Autostart](https://dwm.suckless.org/patches/autostart/)
 [IPC](https://dwm.suckless.org/patches/ipc/)